iomete/iom-docs/docs/user-guide/volumes.md

 import { Plus, Trash } from "@phosphor-icons/react";
 import Img from '@site/src/components/Img';

-IOMETE offers a feature for customization of storage capacity and type for individual workloads.
+IOMETE offers a feature for customization of Kubernetes Volume types attached to Spark workloads.

 ---